top of page

 A Type 1 Diabetes diagnosis can lock a household in poverty and take away life-chances for whoIe families.

 Joane is a promising young Taekwondo athlete.
-However, when she developed T1D at 14, her mother struggled to afford the care which took up 50% of her income.
+However, when she developed T1D at 14, her mother struggled to afford the care which took up to half of her income.
 The financial difficulties meant Joane could not progress in her sport.

 When A4D began to cover her medical costs, Joane could return to training.
 She went on to win the two gold medals at the Junior ASEAN Games.